Pine Needle Shortbread Cookies

 The chill of winter gives us the perfect excuse to turn on the oven, warm up the kitchen, and try our hands at a new cookie recipe.
-One of our latest favorites comes from TABLE Magazine collaborator Anna Calabrese, whose appreciation for a walk in the woods is expressed here in cookie form!
+One of our latest favorites comes from TABLE Magazine collaborator Anna Franklin, whose appreciation for a walk in the woods is expressed here in cookie form!

 Pine Needle Shortbread Cookies Recipe